thesandboxgame/sandbox-smart-contracts/packages/land/README.md

 The main goal of this package is to merge the base code of the 2 LAND contracts that has been deployed on ethereum & polygon networks in order to unify the features and reduce the technical differences.
 Learn more about the differences between the 2 contracts & this update in [this documentation](contracts/LandUpdate.md).

-The package contains into 3 main contracts:
+The package contains 3 main contracts:

 | Component                                      | Description                                                                                                                              |
 | ---------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |